 I grew up in Pennsylvania Dutch country in an Italian family.
 This means egg noodles and egg pasta showed up in many meals.
-The recipe for egg pasta and egg noodles is the same, and can be used to make a homemade chicken noodle soup or a pasta with tomato sauce.
+The egg pasta recipe and egg noodles recipe is the same, and can be used to make a homemade chicken noodle soup or a pasta with tomato sauce.

 Homemade egg pasta is not hard to do, if you have the right equipment and just a little know how.
 I taught myself by trial and error and I’m still honing the process.

 The proof of ease is in the pictures below, as even little boys can learn to make homemade pasta.

 Long before I bought a Kitchen Aid attachment, I bought the Mercato Atlas when it was around $50.
 The Mercato Atlas now runs around $75 or under on Amazon, and requires hand cranking.

 If you have a Kitchen Aid Mixer, you can get the pasta roller attachment, which attaches to the power hub.
 I also have that, but find myself often just using the hand crank Atlas, because kids love hands-on gadgets.

 The Kitchen Aid attachment rolls out the pasta in nice long ribbons with a touch of a button.
 You still have to hand cut it and that’s when the Atlas comes in handy, as it has two sides for two different types of noodles.

 The Pasta Bike and Homemade Egg Pasta